balexbyrd/sense-Tabs/README.md

 	* **Tab Properties** - adjusts the settings for each tab.

 > **Bootstrap info** <http://getbootstrap.com/>

 > **Font Awesome icons** <http://fontawesome.io/icons/> - Used to adjust the tab icons

 ## Usage

-1. Create an objects in Qlik Sense
+1. Create an object in Qlik Sense
 2. Add the object to the Master Library
 3. Add the Qlik Sense Tabs extension to the interface
 4. Configure properties

-> This extension has cross browser compatibility
+> This extension has cross browser compatibility (tested in IE and Chrome)

 ## Limitations